sphildreth/melodee/README.md

 ## 🎵 Overview

 Melodee is a comprehensive music management and streaming system built with .NET 9 and Blazor.
-It provides a complete solution for processing, organizing, and serving large music libraries through OpenSubsonic-compatible APIs.
+It provides a complete solution for processing, organizing, and serving large music libraries through both restful and OpenSubsonic-compatible APIs.

 ### Key Capabilities